PowerShell: Export Last Login Date of Entra ID Users

 Conclusion

-In this blog post, we’ve covered exporting the last login information for Entra ID users into a CSV file.
-You can also list the last login information directly on the PowerShell console for a quick view by omitting the Export-CSV cmdlet from the script.
+In this blog post, we’ve covered the steps for exporting the last login information for Entra ID users into a CSV file.
+You can also list the last login information directly on the PowerShell console for a quick view by removing/commenting Export-CSV cmdlet in the script.

 If you encounter any issues, please ensure you’ve connected to AzureAD and the MSOnline service before running the script.